-Figure 4: (A,B) Dark ice duration on the south-west GrIS in summers 2016 and 2017, expressed as a percentage of the total daily cloud-free observations made during June-July-August (JJA).
-Each year is labelled with dark ice extent.
+Figure 6: (A,B) Dark-ice duration on the south-west GrIS in summers 2016 and 2017, expressed as a percentage of the total daily cloud-free observations made during June-July-August (JJA).
+Each year is labelled with dark-ice extent.
 In each year, pixels that are dark for fewer than 5 days are not shown.
-(C,D) Average snow depth modelled by MAR (blue) and cumulative dark ice extent observed by MODIS (red) (Tedstone et al., 2017) during April to August.
-Vertical bars (grey) denote median date of snow clearing derived from MODIS; horizontal bars denote the interquartile range of the day of year of bare ice appearance.
+(C,D) Average snow depth modelled by MAR (blue) and cumulative dark-ice extent observed by MODIS (red) (Tedstone et al., 2017) during April to August.
+Vertical bars (grey) denote median date of snow clearing derived from MODIS; horizontal bars denote the interquartile range of the day of year of bare-ice appearance.